ISISNeutronMuon/p4pillon/README.md

 `Rule`s are component `Handler`s used with the `CompositeHandler` used to implement the NT Logic discussed above.
 The `Rule` class is derived from the `Handler` class but implements a commonly encountered flow from `put()` (for identification and authorisation), to `put()` (for operations that require comparison between the current state of the PV and its possible future state), and `open()` (for operations that only need consider the possible future state of the PV).

-#### PVRecipe and SimpleServer
+#### PVRecipe and Server
 `PVRecipe` is a factory method used to simplify creation of `SharedNT` objects, i.e. PVs that implement Normative Type logic.
-It may be used in conjunction with the `SimpleServer` class to simplify management of event loops and PV lifecycle.
+It may be used in conjunction with the p4pillon `Server` class to simplify management of event loops and PV lifecycle.

 ####
-The `config_reader` parses a YAML file in order to construct `SharedNT` PVs which are managed by the `SimpleServer`.
+The `config_reader` parses a YAML file in order to construct `SharedNT` PVs which are managed by the p4pillon `Server`.
 This is the simplest way to create and configure

 ## Testing
 Install the extra dependencies required for testing using `pip install .[test]` or similar.